Wealth Club – Compelling investments for experienced investors

 Based in Edinburgh, Par Equity LLP (“Par” or “Par Equity”) is an early-stage venture capital firm seeking to back innovative, high-growth technology companies.
 It made its first investment in March 2009 and launched the EIS fund in 2012, originally formed to invest alongside the Par Investor Network.

-Par Equity’s investment team consists of 10 investment professionals (one chairman, five partners, three investment managers and an investment analyst).
-The investment team includes professionals with backgrounds across consulting, corporate finance, and the technology industry.
-The members of the Par team have personally invested £6.1 million in the portfolio (September 2022), and all the Partners invest into the EIS Fund every year on identical terms to investors.
+Par Equity’s investment team consists of 14 investment professionals: five partners, two investment directors, five investment managers, and two analysts.
+The team includes professionals with backgrounds across consulting, corporate finance, and the technology industry.
+The members of the Par team have personally invested c.£7 million in the portfolio (March 2024), and all the Partners invest into the EIS Fund every year on identical terms to investors.
 This aligns their interests with those of investors.

 The investment team is also supported by the Par Investor Network, a group of over 200 experienced business angels.
 The Par Investor Network can provide Par with additional deal flow and support with due diligence as well as funding.